 Use Times (or Times New Roman) 12 pt as the font for the main text.

 Use the following fonts, where required, for special purposes:

--concordances and transcripts should be set in courier;

--phonetics characters should be set in an IPA font (use SIL Doulos IPA93 or Charis SIL); embed the font you use in the document;

--special symbols should be set in a symbol font (as far as possible, use only one such font throughout the manuscript);

--text in a language which uses a non-roman writing system (e.g. Mandarin, Arabic) may need a special language font;

--use italics to show which words need to be set in italics, NOT underlining.
+- Concordances and transcripts should be set in courier; - Phonetic characters should be set in an IPA font (use SIL IPA93 Doulos or Charis SIL); - Special symbols should be set in a symbol font (as far as possible, use only one such font throughout the manuscript); - Text in a language which uses a non-roman writing system (e.g. Mandarin, Russian, Arabic) may need a special language font; - Use italics to show which words need to be set in italics, NOT underlining.
 (This is so underlining can be used as a separate style in linguistic examples and transcripts, where needed).